 Fire cakes are a simple, reliable survival food.
-In a SHTF situation, you have to make the best with what you’ve got.
-Today I’ll take you back to the olden days and show you a Civil War recipe that requires only a couple of ingredients and limited resources.
+In an SHTF situation, you have to make the best with what you’ve got.
+Today I’ll take you back to the olden days and show you one of the Civil War recipes which require only a couple of ingredients and limited resources.
 I have to warn you, this isn’t a gourmet 5-star meal, but in a crisis, when food is scarce and you need to stretch your supplies to their limits.
 Anyone can make fire cakes because it only takes a few steps!

-How to Make Civil War Fire Cakes In A Survival Situation
+How to Make Civil War Fire Cakes in a Survival Situation

-1. Mix the ingredients.
+1. Mix the ingredients (listed below).

 2. Form into a cake.

-5. Wait until the cake blackens.
+4. Wait until the cake blackens.

-6. Take the cake off the rock/from the fire/ashes.
+5. Take the cake off the rock/from the fire/ashes.

-7. Clean it up a little bit and eat.
+6. Clean it up a little bit and eat.

-Thus knowing how to make fire cakes will arm you with the ability to prepare food even when all you have is flour and water.
+Thus knowing how to make fire cakes will arm you with the ability to prepare food, even when all you have is flour and water.
 When everything is gone such as grocery stores, fast food chains, as well as your own supplies, fire cakes could be the only decent food to keep you going.

-- bannock board/large leaves
+- Bannock board/large leaves

-- ash bed
+- Ash bed

-- mixing bowl
+- Mixing bowl

-- peel/oven spatula/(in the video: tomahawk)
+- Peel/oven spatula/(in the video: tomahawk)

 We will be using three different methods to cook fire cakes: with a bannock board, with leaves and by putting the dough directly on the ashes.